yashkhetade/JavaMicroservices/Microservices.md

 1) Whenever a client will send request it will first go to gateway
 2) From gateway  request is routed to MS
-3) Gateway is responsible for routing request to MS , Gateway also handles authentication , applies rate limiting , logs requests etc
+3) Gateway is responsible for routing request to respective MS , Gateway also handles authentication , applies rate limiting , logs requests etc
 4)